Arthurmtro/openapi-tools/packages/client/README.md

   - `requestInterceptors`: Array of request interceptors
   - `responseInterceptors`: Array of response interceptors
   - `errorInterceptors`: Array of error interceptors
+  - `httpClient`: Custom HTTP client implementation (must implement HttpClient interface)
+  - `httpClientType`: Type of HTTP client to create if httpClient is not provided ('fetch' or 'axios', default: 'fetch')

 ## License